 SPIRE (Scottish Primary Care Information Resource) is a service that has been developed to help GPs, the NHS in Scotland and researchers to learn from information held at GP practices.

-What are the benefits of sharing my information?
+What are the benefits of SPIRE data use?

 SPIRE will be used to help plan for Scotland’s health and care needs.
 It allows information from GP patient records to be transferred electronically and held securely at NHS National Services Scotland, the NHSScotland organisation responsible for health statistics.

 It uses information from GP practices all over Scotland in a safe and secure way.